Barbora Strýcová: Early years

-Strýcová was a strong junior player, winning two Grand Slams in girls' singles, the 2002 Australian Open, and then defending that title the following year.
+Strýcová was a strong junior player, winning two majors in girls' singles, the 2002 Australian Open, and then defending that title the following year.
 She also won three Grand Slam girls' doubles titles between 2001 and 2003.

 She reached world No. 1 in both singles and doubles on the junior rankings, achieving both in 2002, and was named the ITF Junior World Champion that same year.
 In her junior career, she beat several players who went on to become notable professionals such as Maria Sharapova, Anna-Lena Grönefeld and Maria Kirilenko.

 Turning professional in 2003, Strýcová had already worked her ranking into the top 300 with some good results in ITF Women's Circuit events over 2002.
 She continued to play mostly ITF events throughout the year, and made her Grand Slam debut at Wimbledon, qualifying and losing in the first round to Tatiana Perebiynis.
 She finished the year ranked world No. 161.

 2004 turned out to be the year that Strýcová stepped up considerably.
 She began the year by qualifying for the Australian Open and then reached the fourth round at the WTA tournament in Indian Wells, beating seeded player Eleni Daniilidou before losing to Justine Henin, a result that broke her into the top 100 for the first time.
 She recorded another notable win over Anna Smashnova in Amelia Island, and won her first two Grand Slam main-draw matches at the Australian Open and French Open.
 After hitting a rough patch in the middle part of the season, she finished the year strongly by reaching her first WTA Tour semifinal in Guangzhou and winning an ITF event in Saint-Raphaël, France.
 She finished the season ranked world No. 56.